U.S.-China Tensions Were Already High. Pandemic And Hong Kong Have Made Things Worse

 "I think the Chinese reaction is, 'Wait a minute.
 Maybe we are responsible for part of it.
 But for you to blame everything on us, that's not fair,' " Sun says.

-Historically, China has has been cautious about flexing its muscle in Hong Kong or making other aggressive moves because it wanted to maintain a working relationship with the U.S. But with both countries now throwing sharp elbows, the brakes are coming off.
+Historically, China has been cautious about flexing its muscle in Hong Kong or making other aggressive moves because it wanted to maintain a working relationship with the U.S. But with both countries now throwing sharp elbows, the brakes are coming off.

-"In my view, the pandemic is really just an accelerant of the downward spiral in the relationship, which now appears to me to be almost in free fall," said Bonnie Glaser, who directs the China Power Project at the Center for Strategic and International Studies.
+"In my view, the pandemic is really just an accelerant of the downward spiral in the relationship, which now appears to me to be almost in free-fall," said Bonnie Glaser, who directs the China Power Project at the Center for Strategic and International Studies.
 "I don't know where the bottom is but I feel like we haven't reached it yet."

 The Trump administration has been ratcheting up its restrictions on exports of sensitive technology to China.
-And its calls for reduced dependence on China for critical goods like medical supplies are growing louder.
+And its calls for reduced dependence on China for critical goods such as medical supplies are growing louder.

-Glaser warns there's so much anti-China sentiment in the U.S., the relationship may suffer even if there's a new president in the White House next year.
+Glaser warns that there's so much anti-China sentiment in the U.S., the relationship may suffer even if there's a new president in the White House next year.

 "Both [presumptive Democratic presidential nominee Joe] Biden and Trump are trying to position themselves as being the toughest on China.
 And nobody is talking about what in this U.S.-China relationship needs to be preserved," Glaser says.